Where to Buy

 An efficient product is cost effective when the utility costs saved over the life of the product exceed the additional upfront cost (if any) of the more efficient model.
 Energy Star considers both upfront costs and lifetime energy cost savings when setting required efficiency levels.
 Federal purchasers can assume that Energy Star-qualified products are life-cycle cost effective.

 To calculate life cycle cost savings, explore these tools:

-- On its Purchasing & Procurement page, Energy Star offers MS-Excel-based calculators to estimate how much money and energy you can save purchasing ENERGY STAR light bulbs.
+- On its Purchasing & Procurement page, Energy Star offers an MS-Excel-based calculator to estimate how much money and energy you can save purchasing ENERGY STAR light bulbs.

 - For life cycling costing on specific brand-name products, visit SFTool Product Search by clicking the green box at the top of this page.
 Once you have created an account, add a product to a project and open the project.
 The tool displays energy cost savings, adjusting for local utility rates, operating conditions, and the purchase price.

 - NREL’s Levelized Cost of Energy Calculator can help estimate the cost of electricity as an input for your lifecycle cost calculations, accounting for both cost escalation and discount rates.